 - Cut the peppers into strips.

-- Sprinkle some oregano on top, then one pizza is ready to go in the oven.
+- Sprinkle some oregano and cheddar cheese on top, then one pizza is ready to go in the oven.

-- Bake for 10 minutes, then increase the oven temperature to 200 degrees Celsius (390 Fahreneheit), and bake for a further 5-10 minutes or until the crust is golden and the cheese is melted.
+- Bake for 20 minutes until the crust is golden and the cheese is melted.

 - Serve hot!